followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/editing/allowDeleting.md

 ===========================================================================

 <!--shortDescription-->
-Specifies whether or not grid records can be deleted at runtime.
+Specifies whether a user can delete rows.
 <!--/shortDescription-->

 <!--fullDescription-->